Table of Contents

 Concordance button - TM search

-This is a switch to enable and use Concordance search on the project's Translation Memory.
+This switch enables and uses Concordance search on the project's Translation Memory.
 See Using Translation Memory and Concordance Search for more.

 Editor settings